 - a.
-Uses an RSL for products to manage legal compliance within each market where it operates.
-Our RSL includes only chemicals that are legally restricted in each market. - b.
-Uses a single RSL for products that reflects the strictest regulation in all of the countries or markets in which the company operates and sells products. - c.
-Uses a single RSL for products that reflects the strictest regulation in all locations worldwide. - d.
-Uses a single RSL for products that includes voluntary limits or bans of chemicals beyond what is covered in the most restrictive global regulations, or it includes chemicals that may not be subject to regulation but which the company has voluntarily chosen to limit or ban. - e.
+Uses a single RSL for products that reflects the strictest regulation in all of the countries or markets in which the company operates and sells products. - b.
+Uses a single RSL for products that reflects the strictest regulation in all locations worldwide. - c.
+Uses a single RSL for products that includes voluntary limits or bans of chemicals beyond what is covered in the most restrictive global regulations, or it includes chemicals that may not be subject to regulation but which the company has voluntarily chosen to limit or ban. - d.
 Uses a list of chemicals identified for reduction beyond regulatory requirements.
 Our company may or may not require suppliers to eliminate all these chemicals in their products.